 Despite the risks, most businesses don’t have an emergency plan in place.
 Establishing responsibilities and processes before a disaster happens can reduce your downtime after an emergency, and helps put your mind at ease.

 Creating a Water Damage Disaster Preparedness Plan For Business’s

 The weather can be unpredictable, and the severity of a storm can be an unknown until it is too late.
 Flash flooding can happen at a minute’s notice, and storm damage to the roof or windows can allow water into an otherwise secure building.

 Whatever the reason, water damage can derail your business.
 Creating an emergency disaster preparedness plan can help your business prepare for a disaster, minimizing the impact on your business and your employees.

 1. Establish Roles and Responsibilities

-When disaster strikes, it is essential that you and your employees know who has the authority to make decisions related to your business.
+When disaster strikes, it’s essential that you and your employees know who has the authority to make decisions related to your business.
 At least one other person should have the authority to call a water damage restoration company during an emergency situation.
-During area-wide disasters when resources are stretched thin, the sooner the call is made, the sooner someone will be able to respond to help.
+The sooner the call is made, the sooner someone will be able to provide help.

-During and after a water damage emergency, you should have a plan in place to notify employees of the current situation, needs, and plans moving forward.
-This can be accomplished by using an employee phone tree, email, or other reliable means of communication.
+Have a plan in place to notify employees of the current situation, needs, and the plans moving forward.
+You can do this by using a phone tree, email, or other reliable means of communication.
 Make sure your employees know where to go to receive information in an emergency.
 You will also need a team to communicate with vendors and suppliers, as well as any branches or outside offices.

 3. Partner with a Water Damage Restoration Company